shrutikapoor08/devjoke/README.md

 #### Send me a PR if you know a good Dev Joke.

 ***

+Why do Front-End Developers eat lunch alone?

+Because, they don't know how to join tables.

+***

 I am declaring a war.
 var war;